bullmoose20/MK-Docs/docs/komet/install/docker.md

 %}

-So let's run Komet and see this happen:
+So let's run Kometa and see this happen:

 {%
    include-markdown "./wt/wt-run-docker.md"